junnn/cz2001/README.md

 linearprobing.cpp
-    the implementation of the algorithm for linear probing doublehashing.cpp
+    the implementation of the algorithm for linear probing how to use:
+        1. g++ linearprobing.cpp (to compile the code)
-    the implementation of the algorithm for double hashing generatedata.cpp
+        2. ./linearprobing < data1_0.25_success.in (to run the code with input that can be generated from generatedata.cpp) doublehashing.cpp the implementation of the algorithm for double hashing how to use:
+        1. g++ doublehashing.cpp (to compile the code)
-    to generate the 3 dataset, NOTE: if you use windows, you need to fix the path to absolute path, eg: C:\\data doublehash
+        2. ./doublehashing < data1_0.25_success.in (to run the code with input that can be generated from generatedata.cpp) generatedata.cpp to generate the 3 dataset, NOTE: if you use windows, you need to fix the path to absolute path, eg: C:\\data doublehash